eventnetusa/eventnet/src/_vip/wellness-village.md

       **How to participate**

       1\.
-Select one or multiple tours, 10 major events each
+Select one or multiple tours

       2\.
 Select your footprint<br>&nbsp; &nbsp;- 10x20 with Custom